arksenu/code-executor/README.md

 - Jest unit and integration tests covering success, timeout, OOM, and artifact flows
 - Docker Compose stack for local development with one image per language
 - Minimal admin UI for manual run submission
+- **Open-WebUI Integration**: Use as a code execution tool in AI chat interfaces

 ## Quickstart